signoredems/aspire-expense-tracker/memory-bank/activeContext.md

 6. **Expense Model Simplification**: Removed redundant PartnerPercentage property as it can be calculated from YourPercentage
 7. **Database Development**: Using SQL Server container for local development via Aspire
 8. **SQL Server Configuration**: Updated SQL Server configuration to use parameter resource for password instead of string literal
+9. **Testing Strategy**: Implemented unit tests for API controllers using xUnit, in-memory database, and Moq

 ## Open Questions